 Create training samples

 Inventorying and assessing the health of each palm tree on the Kolovai, Tonga, plantation would take a lot of time and a large workforce.
 To simplify the process, you'll use a deep learning model in ArcGIS Pro to identify trees, then calculate their health based on a measure of vegetation greenness.
 The first step is to find imagery that shows Kolovai, Tonga, and has a fine enough spatial and spectral resolution to identify trees.
 Once you have the imagery, you'll create training samples and convert them to a format that can be used by a deep learning model.
-For the model to recognize what it's tasked with finding, you need to define images of palm trees so that it can identify similar pixels.
+For the model to recognize what it's tasked with finding, you need to define images of palm trees so that it can identify similar pixels and tree sizes.

-Download the data
+Download the imagery

 Accurate and high-resolution imagery is essential when extracting features.
 The model will only be able to identify the palm trees if the pixel size is small enough to distinguish palm canopies.
 Additionally, to calculate tree health, you'll need an image with spectral bands that will enable you to generate a vegetation health index.
 You'll find and download the imagery for this study from OpenAerialMap, an open-source repository of high-resolution, multispectral imagery.